Cubic Zirconia is Not the Same as Diamond.

 Unlike diamonds, CZ’s scratch and become dull and lifeless over the long term.
 They don’t sparkle like real diamonds either once you’ve worn them for a bit.

-Hold the CZ next to a diamond and “huff” on them with your hot breath.
+Hold the stone in question next to a diamond and “huff” on them with your hot breath.
 Both stones will fog up.
 The diamond will clear up rapidly, while a CZ will take a little longer.
 This is due to diamond’s greater thermal conductivity.

 The Real Cost of Cubic Zirconia